Audio Driver

 After executing select ENABLE_XXX in boards/T5AI/TUYA_T5AI_EVB/Kconfig, you cannot manually select/deselect it by executing tos.py config menu.

-Enabled a feature that requires the audio driver
+Scenario 2: Enabled as a dependency by another feature that requires the audio driver

-If the developer selects a feature that depends on the audio driver, the enable macro for the audio driver will also be automatically enabled.
+If you enable a feature that depends on the audio driver, the audio driver's enable macro will be activated automatically.

-2. Allocate memory for the device and adapt the abstract interface of the audio driver (function pointers such as open, close, play, config, etc.) according to your device.
+tdd_audio_xxx.c/hfiles withinsrc/peripherals/audio_codecs/tdd_audio. - Allocate memory for the device and implement the abstract audio driver interfaces (function pointers such as

 OPERATE_RET tdd_audio_register(char *name, TDD_AUDIO_T5AI_T cfg)